 In today’s world, it is imperative to focus on English learning for kids from an early age, especially if English is not the native language.
 Speaking and understanding the English language is essential for the overall growth of your child and her future.
-English learning for kids is a complex topic.
+English learning for kids is a complex topic with multiple solutions including private tutoring, online English speaking courses for kids among others.
 However, the single most important factor in a kid’s success with English is parents' interest and encouragement, regardless of the age of children.
 So, what can you as a parent do at home to support their learning?
 As a mother and an English teacher, I can guide you with a few tips which I generally follow with remarkable success:

 1. Apply English in everyday life

 It is important to get the child “exposed to English” first before making her “learn English”.

 Exposure to the sounds and rhythm of English instead of explicit instruction is a great way of getting kids accustomed to it.
 As your child learns his/her first language, they go through a process of listening to everything around them and then using it.
 Use that to your advantage.
 Make sure that all your conversations around kids are in English.
 You can have TV, Radio station, or YouTube Channel in English tuned into and playing in the background.
 While the choice of content is yours, for kids you may want to try YouTube channels like Dave and Eva, Pocoyo-English, Cocomelon, Simple-Kids-Craft, etc.